Amicus/donaghy/README.md

 ## Usage

 There are two ways to define donaghy workers.
-The first will be familiar to sidekiq and resqueue users:
+The first will be familiar to sidekiq and resque users:

 ```ruby
 class MyBackgroundWorker